2023 Players Championship: Second round

 Adam Svensson birdied the par-5 ninth hole, the last of his round, after getting a free drop from the hospitality tent on his second shot to finish off a five-under round of 67 and take a two-shot lead through 36 holes at nine-under.

 Scottie Scheffler made three birdies on his back-nine and shot 69 (−3) to move into second place at seven-under.
 Christiaan Bezuidenhout shared the lead with Svensson when play was suspended but bogeyed two of his final three holes on Saturday morning to fall back to a share of third place at six-under, three behind.

 Overnight leader Chad Ramey birdied two of his first three holes and led by as many as three shots early in his round before putting two balls in the water on the par-3 17th, leading to a quadruple-bogey.
 He ended up at five-under, four back, after a round of 75 (+3).

 Jerry Kelly became the oldest player to make the cut in Players Championship history, surpassing Arnold Palmer, who had held the record for making the cut in the 1985 Tournament Players Championship at 55 years, 6 months and 19 days.
 Kelly was 56 years, 3 months and 16 days old.

 The cut came in at 146 (+2), with 75 players making it to the weekend.
 Notables to miss the cut included 2019 champion Rory McIlroy, 2018 champion Webb Simpson, and 2022 U.S. Open champion Matt Fitzpatrick.
 World No. 1 Jon Rahm withdrew before the start of his second round due to illness.

 Due to heavy rain and thunderstorms, play was suspended at 4:27 pm EST Friday.
-It was the second year in a row that the second round play was not be completed on the Friday due to severe weather.
+It was the second year in a row that the second round play was not completed on the Friday due to severe weather.
 The PGA Tour announced that play would resume on Saturday at 7:00 am, with the third round starting around 10:45, with players in groups of three, instead of the usual two, and commencing from both the first and tenth tees.